AndyJiang0818/AndyJiang0818/README.md

 ### Hi there :sun_with_face:

-I'm Xihao (Andy) Jiang, who is interested in full-stack development.
+I'm Xihao (Andy) Jiang, who is interested in frontend, backend, and full-stack development.

 - 💬 Want to know more about me?
 [Check out my portfolio](https://andyjiang0818.github.io/).
 - 📫 How to reach me: AndyJobs0818@gmail.com, [LinkedIn](https://www.linkedin.com/in/xihao-andy-jiang/).